 Where do house centipedes live?

-House centipedes generally gravitate to cellars, bathrooms, kitchens, basements, laundry rooms closets, and damp spots.
+House centipedes generally gravitate towards cellars, bathrooms, kitchens, basements, laundry rooms closets, and damp spots.
 You can find them hiding out in attics in warm weather.
-Also, they hang out in underground areas of a house that are not excavated.
+They also hang out in underground areas of a house that are not excavated.
 However, they do not enter through drains as many people believe they do.

 Why am I finding centipedes in my house?